 Depending on your industry, you may need to go here and apply for a business license to operate in Lansing.
 For example, if you're a health club owner, auctioneer, street vendor, massage therapist, etc., you'll need to apply for a business license.

 No matter what sort of small business you plan to run, go to the City of Sterling Heights' Business and Licensing page to apply for a business license.
-All businesses are required to register for a Michigan business license if they operate in Sterling Heights.
+All businesses are required to register for a license if they operate in Sterling Heights.
 Any questions, including those about home business operations, can be answered by calling the city offices at 586-446-2489.

 Depending on your profession, you will be required to get a business license in Warren.
 You can check if your profession is listed as one of the required industries on their business licensing page here.

-Applying for your Michigan business license will be dictated by your local municipality.
+How to apply will be dictated by your local municipality.
 Most of the cities mentioned above will specify whether to apply by mail or online via their linked pages.

 Some cities may give only the option of mailing your application and paying by check or money order; other cities allow you to pay online, but you will be charged a processing fee for the license you need.